There's no better way to appreciate the beauty and scale of Tajikistan's landscapes than on foot © mbrand85, Shutterstock

-More easily accessible than the Pamirs, the Fann Mountains (Fannsky Gory) offer trekkers, climbers, mountaineers and even the occasional day tripper a bewildering array of routes and the opportunity to quickly escape all signs of habitation, getting in the midst of some awe-inspiring scenery.
-They can be accessed either via Iskanderkul, or travelling south from the valley road between Penjikent and Aini, and the best time to visit is between June and September.
+More easily accessible than the Pamirs, the Fann Mountains (Fansky Gory) offer trekkers, climbers, mountaineers and even the occasional day tripper a bewildering array of routes and the opportunity to quickly escape all signs of habitation, getting in the midst of some awe-inspiring scenery.
+They can be accessed either via Iskanderkul, or travelling south from the valley road between Panjakent and Ayni, and the best time to visit is between June and September.

-For a more demanding six-day route, try the Chimtarga Loop starting from Artuch.
-Trek southeast to Kul-i Kalon, then climb either the Laudan Pass (3,628m) or the steeper Alaudin Pass (4,104m) to the Alaudin Lakes and thence south to Lake Mutnoe.
-Climb the icy moraine of the Chimtarga Pass (4,740m) between Mount Chimarga and Mount Energiya, both of which are considerably over 5,000m.
+For a more demanding six-day route, try the Chimtarga Loop starting from Artuch, where there is both a campsite and a camping hut with bunks ($).
+Trek southeast to Kul-i Kalon Lake, then climb either the Laudan Pass (3,628m) or the steeper Alaudin Pass (4,104m) to the Alaudin Lakes and thence south to Mutnoe Lake.
+There are homestays and places to camp ($) at both lakes.
+Climb the icy moraine of the Chimtarga Pass (4,740m) between Mount Chimtarga and Mount Energiya, both of which are considerably over 5,000m.
 The path descends to Great Allo Lake.
-Continue northwest into the Archamaidon Valley, following the river as far as Gazza before taking on the Zurmech Pass (3,250m), which neatly leads you back to Artuch.
+Continue northwest into the Archamaidon Valley, following the river as far as Gaza before taking on the Zurmech Pass (3,250m), which neatly leads you back to Artuch.

 There are a number of well-run homestays in villages in this part of the Fann.
 There are formal homestays ($) at Shing, Nofin and Padrud, and informal ones in the villages along the shore of Marguzor and also in Guytan.
 Trekking guides know which families are happy to host trekkers in their homes, and you can also stop in any of the villages and ask for a recommendation.

 For more on trekking in Tajikistan, check out our new guide: